SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-30.md

 - az-2 = another Database_subnet = 10.0.22.0/24 ---> us-east-1b

 ### "NAT Gateway" is used to enable outgoing internet in Private subnets
-If we need to update any package or download something in the private subnets, for this we need to connect to internet.
+- If we need to update any package or download something in the private subnets, for this we need to connect to internet.
 But what traffic is this ? is it OUTGOING ? or INCOMING ?
-If server wants to download something then it is OUTGOING traffic, INCOMING traffic is already disabled in the private_subnets.
-So if we want to go outside and download safely we have something called "NAT Gateway" --> This should be created in the public subnet (1a or 1b) because we have given internet access to the public_subnets, creating NAT Gateway is not enough we need to add routes between private_subnets and to Internet gateway (NAT) which is in public_subnet.
-Then only private_subnets can access internet and download anything.
-Like for example if only one of the private_subnets wants to connect to internet then that private_subnet should have a road (Route) to internet gateway (NAT) which is in public_subnet.
-So like that which ever private_subnets like data base subnet or any other private_subnets wants to connect to internet, they should add route to the NAT gateway which is in public_subnet.
-So you need to add in the route tables (Private and Database) then only you will get access to the Internet.
-So select any of the private_subnet/routes/edit_routes/add_route (Destination= 0.0.0.0/0, Target= NAT gateway, select default one in dropdown under Target section only).
-Note:- Here when you create a NAT gateway, aws will create instance in the background (We dont have access to that) that means NAT and ElasticIP is chargeable, Before creating NAT gateway we have one rule because created instance in the background has IPaddress which is dynamic whenever you off and on, it will change the IPaddress, for that we need to create ElasticIP, so create elasticIP address first --> Then create NAT Gateway.
-Note:- If you want static IP, we need to pay money, like for example even your home PublicIP is dynamic it is changing everytime, so if you want static home Public IPaddress you need to pay to the ISP provider in your area.
+- If server wants to download something then it is OUTGOING traffic, INCOMING traffic is already disabled in the private subnets.
+So if we want to go outside and download safely we have "NAT Gateway"
+- This NAT Gateway should be created in the public subnet (1a or 1b) because we have given internet access to the public subnets.
+- Creating NAT Gateway is not enough, we need to add routes between private subnets & to the Internet gateway (NAT) which is in public subnet.
+Then only private subnets can access internet and download anything.
+Like for example if only one of the private subnets wants to connect to internet then that private subnet should have a road (Route) to Internet Gateway (NAT) which is in public subnet.
+So like that which ever private subnets like data base subnet or any other private subnets wants to connect to internet, they should add route to the NAT gateway which is in public subnet.
+- So you need to add in the route tables (Private and Database) then only you will get access to the Internet.
+  Select any of the private_subnet/routes/edit_routes/add_route (Destination= 0.0.0.0/0, Target= NAT gateway, select default one in dropdown under Target section only).
+- Note when you create a NAT gateway, aws will create instance in the background (We dont have access to that) that means NAT and ElasticIP is chargeable, Before creating NAT gateway we have one rule because created instance in the background has IPaddress which is dynamic whenever you off and on, it will change the IPaddress, for that we need to create ElasticIP.
+- So create ElasticIP first --> Then create NAT Gateway.
+- Note that if you want static IP, we need to pay money, like for example even your home PublicIP is dynamic it is changing everytime, so if you want static home Public IPaddress you need to pay to the ISP provider in your area.

 ### VPC peering in aws cloud
 Example of the two villages, for every village we have pincode, so similarly in the VPC what is pincode ?